I was walking back from the gym to my car the other day, when I ran into an old friend of mine who runs a successful SaaS with a small team.

 This is why reaching goals sometimes doesn't feel as exciting as pursuing them.

 And "moving the post" is healthy.
-Don't let anyone tell you any different.
+Don't let anyone tell you any differently.

 Not the toxic kind of "moving the post", but the genuine life progression of reaching higher and wanting to improve yourself and the lives of those you serve.